UK sanctions 7 Russian intelligence agents over Navalny poisoning | Law-Order

 UK sanctions 7 Russian intelligence agents over Navalny poisoning

+Earlier on Friday, Britain sanctioned seven men it said were Russian intelligence operatives suspected of involvement in the poisoning Navalny, describing the move as a warning to Russia over its use of chemical weapons.
+The statement did not outline any specific actions.

-Britain on Friday sanctioned seven men it said were Russian intelligence operatives suspected of involvement in the poisoning of Kremlin critic Alexei Navalny, describing the move as a warning to Russia over its use of chemical weapons.
+The United States is joining with Britain in taking action against those responsible for poisoning Kremlin critic Alexei Navalny, the two countries said in a joint statement released by the U.S. State Department on Friday.
+Earlier on Friday, Britain sanctioned seven men it said were Russian intelligence operatives suspected of involvement in the poisoning Navalny, describing the move as a warning to Russia over its use of chemical weapons.

 Moscow has rejected their findings and accused the West of a smear campaign against it.
 An updated version of the British sanctions list published by the government on the first anniversary of Navalny's poisoning included seven new names.
 "The sanctioned individuals are directly responsible for planning or carrying out the attack on Mr Navalny," a foreign office statement said.
 The action was taken in concert with the United States.